lamberta/devkit-doc/api/ui/widget/listview.md

 ### Handler: cellView.setData (data)
 1. `data {object}` ---Data representing the cell item to set.

-When an item in the list scrolls into view then the item data is passed to a cell which can create an up to date representation of the item.
-It's important to save the reference to the data for later use.
-When the properties are applied to the cell and it's subviews the `isSelected` function can be used to display the selection state.
+When a list item scrolls into the list's visible area, the cell instance must be updated with the item's data so that it displays the correct information.
+The `setData` function is the mechanism by which this happens.
+Moreover, if the list items are selectable, it's important to also update the cell state based on its selected state.
+The `isSelected` function is the appropriated way to check selected state.

 ~~~
 this.setData = function (data) {